Person walking along a garden path areal view

 Can I use the WDF to disclose issues that do not relate to overseas assets?

-In order to make a disclosure under the WDF, you must have previously undeclared income or gains relating to an overseas (non-UK) source.
-You must ensure a full disclosure of all irregularities is made, including undeclared UK income or gains.
+Yes, you must ensure a full disclosure of all irregularities is made, including undeclared UK income or gains as well as the offshore matters.

-I’ve received a letter from HMRC saying they know I have overseas income, how did they know?
+I’ve received a letter from HMRC saying they know I have overseas income, gains or assets: how did they know?

 How Crowe can help

-• act as a buffer between you and HMRC so that you do not need to speak directly with HMRC
+• act as a barrier between you and HMRC, so you do not need to speak directly with HMRC

 • review the background of your case and identify all issues that need to be disclosed

-• advise on the most appropriate steps to ensure a full disclosure is made to HMRC to reduce the possibility of HMRC asking follow-up questions
+• advise on the most appropriate steps to make a full disclosure, to reduce the possibility of HMRC asking follow-up questions

 • calculate the underpaid tax whilst ensuring all legitimate claims for tax reliefs/allowances are considered